Personalized Graph-Based Retrieval for Large Language Models: Experiments

-\paragraph{Evaluation.} For evaluation, we assess each method by providing task-specific inputs and measuring performance based on the generated outputs.
-For long and short text generation tasks, we utilize the ROUGE-1, ROUGE-L \cite{lin-2004-rouge}, and METEOR \cite{banerjee-lavie-2005-meteor} metrics.
-For rating prediction tasks, we evaluate performance using MAE and RMSE as metrics.
+\paragraph{Evaluation. } We evaluate each method by providing task-specific inputs and comparing generated outputs against reference labels.
+For generation tasks (long and short text), we report ROUGE-1, ROUGE-L~\cite{lin-2004-rouge}, and METEOR~\cite{banerjee-lavie-2005-meteor} scores.
+For rating prediction tasks, we measure mean absolute error (MAE) and root mean squared error (RMSE).